-Reference in D 11: 2004 Standard referred to in D 11: 2004 Present Standard as at 8 December 2009 Title and new description of the Standard, and remarks Major technical changes functional immunity of electrical and electronic equipment when subjected to conducted disturbances induced by radio-frequency fields.
-The test method documented in this part of IEC 61000 describes a consistent method to assess the immunity of an equipment or system against a defined phenomenon. to publication of this new edition [33] EC 61000-4-8 (1993-06) with Amd.
+Reference in D 11: 2004 Standard referred to in D 11: 2004 Present standard as at 20 August 2013 Title and new description of the standard, and remarks Major technical changes IEC 61000-4-6 Ed.
+4 Forecast publication date : 2013-07 The object of this Standard is to establish a common reference for evaluating the functional immunity of electrical and electronic equipment when subjected to conducted disturbances induced by radio-frequency fields.
+The test method documented in this part of IEC 61000 describes a consistent method to assess the immunity of an equipment or system against a defined phenomenon. of this new edition [33] IEC 61000-4-8 (1993-06) with Amd.
 1 (2000-11) Consolidated Ed.
 1.1 (2001-03) IEC 61000-4-8 Ed.
-2.0 (2009-09) Electromagnetic compatibility (EMC) - Part 4-8: Testing and measurement techniques - Power frequency magnetic field immunity test This part of IEC 61000-4 relates to the immunity requirements of equipment, only under operational conditions, to magnetic disturbances at power frequency related to: - residential and commercial locations - industrial installations and power plants - medium voltage and high voltage sub-stations This standard does not consider disturbances due to capacitive or inductive coupling in cables or other parts of the field installation.
+2.0 (2009-09) Electromagnetic compatibility (EMC) - Part 4-8: Testing and measurement techniques - Power frequency magnetic field immunity test This part of IEC 61000 relates to the immunity requirements of equipment, only under operational conditions, to magnetic disturbances at power frequency related to: - residential and commercial locations - industrial installations and power plants - medium voltage and high voltage sub-stations This standard does not consider disturbances due to capacitive or inductive coupling in cables or other parts of the field installation.
 The object of this Standard is to establish a common and reproducible basis for evaluating the performance of electrical and electronic equipment for household, commercial and industrial applications when subjected to magnetic fields at power frequency (continuous and short duration field).
 This second edition cancels and replaces the first edition published in 1993 and its Amendment 1 (2000).
 It forms a technical revision.
 This edition includes the following significant technical changes with respect to the previous edition: the scope is extended in order to cover 60 Hz.
 Characteristics, performance and verification of the test generator and related inductive coils are revised.
 Modifications are also introduced in the test set-up (GRP) and test procedure.
-[35] IEC 61000-4-17 (1999.06) Am.
-1 (2001-07) Consolidated edition (2002-07) Ed.
-1.1 IEC 61000-4-17 Consol.
-Ed.
-1.2 (incl. am1+am2) Electromagnetic compatibility (EMC) -Part 4-17: Testing and measurement techniques - Ripple on DC input power port immunity test This part of IEC 61000 defines test methods for immunity to ripple at the DC input power port of electrical or electronic equipment.
-This standard is applicable to low-voltage DC power ports of equipment supplied by external rectifier systems, or batteries which are being charged.
-The object of this standard is to establish a common and reproducible basis for testing, in a laboratory, electrical and electronic equipment when subjected to ripple voltages such as those generated by rectifier systems and/or auxiliary service battery chargers overlaying on DC power supply sources.
-This standard defines: - test voltage waveform This consolidated version consists of the first edition (1999), its amendment 1 (2001) and its amendment 2 (2008 Amd.
-2 concerns editorial changes and removal of dates from the standards refered to.
+[34] IEC 61000-4-11 Ed 2.0 (2004-04) IEC 61000-4-11 Ed.2.0 (2004-04) I-SH 1 (2010-08) Electromagnetic compatibility (EMC) - Part 4-11: Testing and measurement techniques - Voltage dips, short interruptions and voltage variations immunity tests This part of IEC 61000 defines the immunity test methods and range of preferred test levels for electrical and electronic equipment connected to low-voltage power supply networks for voltage dips, short interruptions, and voltage variations.
+This standard applies to electrical and electronic equipment having a rated input current not exceeding 16 A per phase, for connection to 50 Hz or 60 Hz a.c. networks.
+It does not apply to electrical and electronic equipment for connection to 400 Hz a.c. networks.
+The object of this standard is to establish a common reference for evaluating the immunity of electrical and electronic equipment when subjected to voltage dips, short interruptions and voltage variations.
+This second edition cancels and replaces the first edition published in The interpretation sheet added explains that specified rise and fall times apply to the generator specifications only.